majshub/Building-App/README.md

       ```sql
       CREATE DATABASE sql_building;
       ```
-    - Create the necessary tables by running the following SQL commands:
+    - Create the necessary tables by running the following SQL commands(or use the sql file in SQLScripts):
       ```sql
       CREATE TABLE BankAccounts (
           account_id INT AUTO_INCREMENT PRIMARY KEY,